dlang/DIPs/DIPs/DIP1NNN-DK.md

 - [Re: @trusted attribute should be replaced with @trusted blocks](https://forum.dlang.org/post/mailman.773.1579207677.31109.digitalmars-d@puremagic.com) (January 16, 2020)

 ### Other languages
-Many other languages either don't allow systems programming at all (e.g. Java, Python) or don't support language enforced memory safety (e.g. C/C++).
+Many other languages either do not allow systems programming at all (e.g. Java, Python) or do not support language enforced memory safety (e.g. C/C++).

 A notable exception is Rust, where the equivalent of this DIP has been proposed multiple times before:
 [Unsafe fields #381](https://github.com/rust-lang/rfcs/issues/381)